-Elective organ for all seminary students.
+Elective organ for master's-level students.
 Available only when teaching loads permit.
 Material appropriate to the student's level.
-No jury required.
-These courses may not be applied to meet the requirements of an organ concentration.
-One hour.
+Master class and jury required.
+May not be applied to meet the requirements of an organ concentration.
+May be repeated for credit.

-Elective organ for all seminary students.
+Elective organ for master's-level students.
 Available only when teaching loads permit.
 Material appropriate to the student's level.
-No jury required.
-These courses may not be applied to meet the requirements of an organ concentration.
+Master class and jury required.
+May not be applied to meet the requirements of an organ concentration.
+May be repeated for credit.